 What does your store need?

 The Paycheck Protection Program (PPP) provides cash-flow assistance through 100 percent federally guaranteed loans to employers who maintain their payroll during this emergency.
-PPP includes forgiveness of up to 8 weeks of payroll based on employee retention and salary levels, no SBA fees, no collateral, no personal guarantee, and a six-month deferral for payments on any unforgiven part of the loan.
+PPP includes forgiveness of up to 8 weeks of payroll based on employee retention and salary levels, no SBA fees, no collateral, no personal guarantee, and a deferral for payments on any unforgiven part of the loan.

 Eligibility: Businesses, nonprofits, Tribal businesses, sole proprietorships, self-employed individuals, and independent contractors with less than 500 employees can apply for a PPP loan.